 Doesn’t matter.
 It’s hard to mess up a fish taco too badly, lol.
 The fish taco sauce included in the recipe, however, burned a little hole in my brain.

-This sauce, OMG, it’s just soo, soooo good.
+This sauce … it’s just so good.
 Forget salsa.
 Forget sour cream.
 Forget tartar sauce.
 You’ll never want anything on your fish tacos except this white sauce, ever again.

 I suspect my fading memory and stubborn inability to leave well enough alone has inserted itself on the original recipe.
 But that’s the beauty of a spice-heavy concoction: You can tweak the fish taco sauce to your own tastes.